Rodrigo-Motta/intro_DL_pytorch/README.md

 - Tokens, Embeddings, RNN and LSTM, Self-Attention, Auto-encoder, Sentence transformers, LLMs Architecture, training LLMs.
 - **Hands-on:** Vector Databases.

-### What I Learned
-Teaching this course was a learning experience itself.
-Adapting to students' needs and interests while navigating the dynamic field of Deep Learning proved to be the real challenge.
-Yet, the engagement and diversity of student backgrounds provided valuable insights.

 ### Acknowledgments
 Special thanks to the Institute of Physics | University of São Paulo (IFUSP) for the infrastructure, the instructors for their time and effort, and the support team at HackerSpace IFUSP.